Electrical Grounding Definition

 Neutral Point.
 The common point on a wye-connection in a polyphase system or midpoint on a single-phase, 3-wire system, or midpoint of a single-phase portion of a 3-phase delta system, or a midpoint of a 3-wire, directcurrent system.

 Separately Derived System.
 A premises wiring system whose power is derived from a source of electric energy or equipment other than a service.
-Such systems have no direct connection from circuit conductors of one system to circuit conductors of another system, other than connections through the earth, metal enclosures, metallic raceways, or equipment conductors.
+Such systems have no direct connection from circuit conductors of one system to circuit conductors of another system, except through connections made through the earth, metal enclosures, metallic raceways, or equipment conductors.

 Ungrounded.
 Not connected to ground or to a conductive body that extends the ground connection.